Engn21/DeepLearning_Project/README.md

 $$\text{LN}(x_{b,t,:}) = \gamma \odot \frac{x_{b,t,:} - \mu}{\sqrt{\sigma^2 + \epsilon}} + \beta$$

 Here, $\mu$ and $\sigma^2$ are computed across the feature (embedding) dimension of that specific token.
 The learnable parameters $\gamma$ and $\beta$ allow the model to adjust the normalized output as needed.
-The key insight is that this normalization happens before the attention operation, not after.
-This architectural choice, known as the "Pre-LN Transformer" design, provides better training stability compared to the original "Post-LN" approach.
-It ensures that the values entering the attention mechanism have a consistent scale, which helps prevent numerical instabilities during training.
+The most important point is that this normalization occurs not after the operation of attention, but before it.
+This architectural design is referred to as the Pre-LN Transformer, which offers increased stability of training than its predecessor, the Post-LN design.
+It makes sure that the values that go in the attention mechanism are on a consistent scale, a factor that prevents numerical instabilities in training.

 ---